wojkol1/PhotoViewer360/README.md

 ## Attention
 The necessary condition for the correct operation of the plugin is to have the QGIS 3.16 version or higher.
+If the EquirectangularViewer plugin is installed, please uninstall it in order to the PhotoViewer360 plugin work properly.